manchevamarija/manchevamarija/README.md

 ## 👋 Hi there!

-💻 I'm a Computer Science student passionate about software engineering, web development, and AI.
+💻 I'm a Computer Science student passionate about data engineering, web development, and AI.

 ---